sebastianlujan/vibe-it/README.md

 - 💬 **Comment** on events
 - ⭐️ **Rate** them with a score

-All interactions are stored and modeled using **The Graph’s Knowledge Graph**, creating a structured, composable data layer of:
+All interactions are stored and modeled using **The Graph's Knowledge Graph**, creating a structured, composable data layer of:

 - Who attended what
 - What users thought (comment & score)